person12-max/lab9/lab-09-main/README.md

 **Answer in a sentence here:** *what your output is, and whether the expected output is what you would expect.*
 **If you can discuss this with your current teammate or another classmate, please do.**

-I am getting hello(i), world(i) printed out a number of times where i is the id : This is expected because we are printing from multiple threads that have different ids, and the smallest id is 0 and the largest is 48.
+ANS : I am getting hello(i), world(i) printed out a number of times where i is the id : This is expected because we are printing from multiple threads that have different ids, and the smallest id is 0 and the largest is 48.

 #### Example 2 - For-loops